jean/guillotina/docs/source/training/extending/serialize.md

-For our use-case, we want to make sure to include the `creation_date` and some other data in the summary serialization of conversations and messages so we can get all the info we need for our application without doing full objet serialization.
+For our use-case, we want to make sure to include the `creation_date` and some other data in the summary serialization of conversations and messages so we can get all the info we need for our application without doing full object serialization.

 # Defining a custom serialization

-Let's define these serializers in a in a file named `serialize.py`.
+Let's define these serializers in a file named `serialize.py`.

 ```python
 from guillotina import configure